civl-verifier/civl-dev/ImprovingAtomicActions.md

-A ∘ B. In addition to history and prophecy variables in A and B, we have to eliminate the variables in the global state after executing A but before executing B. If a variable g is difficult to eliminate in this middle state, its witness, in general, might depend on both the pre-state and the post-state of A o B. Thus, a witness in the code of A (or in the code of B) might not suffice by itself.
+A ∘ B. In addition to history and prophecy variables in A and B, we have to eliminate the variables in the global state after executing A but before executing B. If a variable g is difficult to eliminate in this middle state, its witness, in general, might depend on both the pre-state and the post-state of A ∘ B. Thus, a witness in the code of A (or in the code of B) might not suffice by itself.
 The general solution is to provide one or more history variables in A, one or more prophecy variables in B, and separately provide a function that looks at the values of these history and prophecy variables to create the witness for g in the middle state.